hongyili-hl/hongyili-hl.github.io/sample.md

 permalink: /ai/
 ---

 I always pursue the frontier of technology.
-In the era of AI, I believe it's necessary to harness its power and free ourselves from time-consuming tasks, but not overflow the virtual space with sloppy AIGC contents.
-With the latest versions of language models, I've developed several customized GPTs to assist in designers' daily workflow.
+In the era of AI, we have a chance to collaborate with well-trained AI agents and free ourselves from time-consuming tasks, so I developed several customized GPTs to assist in designers' daily workflow.

 **Please refer to this link for [ChatGPT - Urban Design Explorer](https://chatgpt.com/g/g-673c01f4ef208191822b7a7f702d58ba-urban-design-explorer) - A project librarian to help searching for case studies**